CHIP-SPV/hipMM/docs/index.rst

     * :ref:`hipMM-python-api`

-To contribute to the documentation, see `Contributing to ROCm-DS  <https://ROCM-DS/ROCm-DS/en/latest/contribute/contributing.html>`_.
+To contribute to the documentation refer to `Contributing to ROCm-DS  <https://rocm.docs.amd.com/projects/rocm-ds-internal/en/docs-25.10/contribute/contributing.html>`__.

-You can find licensing information on the `Licensing <https://ROCm-DS/ROCm-DS/en/latest/about/license.html>`_ page.
+You can find licensing information on the `Licenses <https://rocm.docs.amd.com/projects/rocm-ds-internal/en/docs-25.10/about/license.html>`__ page.